rust-lang/reference/src/expressions.md

 ### Mutability

-For a place expression to be [assigned][assign] to, mutably [borrowed][borrow], [implicitly mutably borrowed], or bound to a pattern containing `ref mut` it must be _mutable_.
+For a place expression to be [assigned][assign] to, mutably [borrowed][borrow], [implicitly mutably borrowed], or bound to a pattern containing `ref mut`, it must be _mutable_.
 We call these *mutable place expressions*.
 In contrast, other place expressions are called *immutable place expressions*.

 The following expressions can be mutable place expression contexts:

-* Mutable [variables], which are not currently borrowed.
+* Mutable [variables] which are not currently borrowed.
 * [Mutable `static` items].
 * [Temporary values].
-* [Fields][field], this evaluates the subexpression in a mutable place expression context.
+* [Fields][field]: this evaluates the subexpression in a mutable place expression context.
 * [Dereferences][deref] of a `*mut T` pointer.
 * Dereference of a variable, or field of a variable, with type `&mut T`.
 Note:
   This is an exception to the requirement of the next rule.
-* Dereferences of a type that implements `DerefMut`, this then requires that the value being dereferenced is evaluated is a mutable place expression context.
+* Dereferences of a type that implements `DerefMut`: this then requires that the value being dereferenced is evaluated is a mutable place expression context.
-* [Array indexing] of a type that implements `IndexMut`, this then evaluates the value being indexed, but not the index, in mutable place expression context.
+* [Array indexing] of a type that implements `IndexMut`: this then evaluates the value being indexed, but not the index, in mutable place expression context.

 ### Temporaries

-When using a value expression in most place expression contexts, a temporary unnamed memory location is created initialized to that value and the expression evaluates to that location instead, except if [promoted] to a `static`.
+When using a value expression in most place expression contexts, a temporary unnamed memory location is created and initialized to that value.
+The expression evaluates to that location instead, except if [promoted] to a `static`.
 The [drop scope] of the temporary is usually the end of the enclosing statement.